Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

 this functionality.

 ## Full template
-An full template of a credentials file can be found [here](../config\_templates/config.json).
+A full template of a credentials file can be found [here](../config\_templates/config.json).
 Note that this template cannot be used as-is and must be modified to fit your scenario.